 It is important to determine if the cat is a female and is caring for a litter of kittens who will not survive without their mother’s care.
 If you can get close enough, look at her nipples which will be enlarged if she is pregnant or nursing.
 Is the cat appearing and disappearing in the same place?
 Look under decks, balconies, in sheds and under bushes.

-Always check with local council before attempting any of the suggestions below, as there may be legal requirements in place involving lost, stray or homeless animals.
+Always check with the local council before attempting any of the suggestions below, as there may be legal requirements in place involving lost, stray or homeless animals.

 Adopt the cat

 If you have formed a bond with the cat, adoption may be an option.
 Points to consider include;

 - Are you renting or buying, if you are rending, do you have permission from the landlord or real estate?

 - Can you afford to feed and pay vet bills for a new pet?